Fall of Phnom Penh: Aftermath

 On the morning of 18 April, Sak and the remaining members of the Khmer Republic Government and assorted military personnel boarded a KAF C-123 and flew to U-Tapao and into exile.
 The same day the Khmer Rouge ordered all Cambodians in the French embassy, other than women married to Frenchmen, to leave the embassy or they would take it over; they rejected any right of asylum.
 Among those evicted was Prince Sisowath Sirik Matak, one of those responsible for the removal of Sihanouk from power in 1970 and who had been branded one of the seven original traitors marked for execution by the FUNK.
 Also evicted were Princess Mam Manivan Phanivong, one of Sihanouk's wives; Khy-Taing Lim, the Minister of Finance; and Loeung Nal, the Minister of Health.

 Long Boret was executed on the grounds of the Cercle Sportif in Phnom Penh (now the location of the US embassy) on or about 21 April.
 Khmer Rouge Radio subsequently reported that he had been beheaded but other reports indicate that he and Sisowath Sirik Matak were executed by firing squad or that he was shot in the kidney and left to suffer a slow death, while his family were executed by machine gun fire.

 Pol Pot arrived in a deserted Phnom Penh on 23 April.
 On 30 April, the occupants of the French embassy were loaded onto trucks and driven to the Thai border, arriving four days later.

-The collapse of the Khmer Republic following the Fall of Phnom Penh allowed the Khmer Rouge to consolidate their control over Cambodia and begin the implementation of their agrarian socialism.
-Supporters of the Khmer Republic and the intelligentsia were killed, while the former urban population was used as forced labor in the countryside, many dying from physical abuse and malnutrition.
-This ultimately resulted in 1.5–2 million deaths during the Cambodian Genocide.
+The collapse of the Khmer Republic following the Fall of Phnom Penh allowed the Khmer Rouge to consolidate their control over Cambodia, renaming the country to Kampuchea, and they began the implementation of their agrarian socialism.
+Supporters of the Khmer Republic and the intelligentsia were killed, while the former urban population was used as forced labor in the countryside, many dying from physical abuse, disease and malnutrition.
+The ensuing Cambodian genocide resulted in 1.5–2 million deaths.

 The Khmer Rouge severed all contact with the outside world other than with its supporters, China and North Vietnam.
 After the Fall of Saigon on 30 April 1975, the Khmer Rouge demanded that all People's Army of Vietnam (PAVN) and Viet Cong forces leave their base areas in Cambodia, but the PAVN refused to leave certain areas which they claimed were Vietnamese territory.
-The PAVN also moved to take control of a number of islands formerly controlled by South Vietnam and other territory and islands contested between Vietnam and Cambodia.
+The PAVN also moved to take control of islands formerly controlled by South Vietnam and other territory and islands contested between Vietnam and Cambodia.
 This led to a series of clashes between Vietnam and Cambodia on several islands in May 1975 and the seizure of foreign ships by the Khmer Rouge, which triggered the Mayaguez incident.
 Clashes between Cambodia and Vietnam continued until August 1975.
-Relations between the two countries improved thereafter until early 1977, when the Kampuchean Revolutionary Army began attacking Vietnamese border provinces, killing hundreds of Vietnamese civilians; this eventually resulted in the Cambodian–Vietnamese War starting in December 1978.
+Relations between the two countries improved thereafter until early 1977, when the Kampuchea Revolutionary Army (RAK) began attacking Vietnamese border provinces, killing hundreds of Vietnamese civilians; this eventually resulted in the Cambodian–Vietnamese War starting in December 1978.